Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

-In the end, however, I found that feeling sorry for myself did not do me any good.
+I did get a sense of satisfaction when people pitied me as a poor victim.
+In the end, I found that feeling sorry for myself did not do me much good.
 It harmed me as well as others.
-Here are some ways that self-pity does harm.
+Here are some ways that self-pity harms us.

 Ways That Self-Pity Harms Us

-Self-pity focuses on us and our pain and can blind us to the hurts that other people are experiencing around us.
-We do not take responsibility for our part in the situation, if any, and blame others instead of ourselves for the circumstances.
+Self-pity focuses on us and our pain.
+It can blind us to the hurts that other people are experiencing around us.
+We may not be taking responsibility for our part in the situation, if any, and blame others instead of ourselves for the circumstances.

 A victim mentality can cripple us emotionally.
 We cannot heal and move on.
 We stay stuck in our pain.
 We are in a fragile state emotionally and are unable to move on and heal.
-A deep sense of injustice overcomes us and we think that we seem to be suffering a lot more than other people.
+A deep sense of injustice overcomes us, and we think that we are suffering a lot more than other people.
 “Life is not fair!” we may wail.
 We end up feeling helpless and unable to do anything to solve our problems.